Skip to main content

 Why choose horseback travel for your Mongolia adventure?

 Experiencing Mongolia on horseback builds a bridge of understanding and respect between travelers and nomads by sharing their lifelong passion for horses.
-Riding side by side with herders creates an immediate bond, inviting you into their daily traditions, rhythms, and stories of the steppe.
+Riding alongside with herders and local wranglers creates an immediate bond, inviting you into their daily traditions, rhythms, and knowledge of the steppe.

-Traveling by horse through the vast open landscapes grants an unrivaled sense of freedom and immersion in the environment.
-It reveals the vibrant character of nomadic life—from sunrise herd movements to campfire conversations—while showcasing Mongolia’s raw beauty.
-This shared love of horses and wilderness inspired us to design authentic riding journeys alongside local nomads.
+Traveling by horse through the vast open landscapes grants an unrivaled sense of freedom and direct participation in the environment.
+It showcases the authentic daily routine of nomadic life, from sunrise herd movements to evening activities, all set against Mongolia’s raw beauty.
+For our travelers, the evening is spent relaxing and sharing stories around the campfire.
+This shared love of horses and wilderness is the foundation of our authentic riding journeys.

 What riding background should I have to join your Mongolia adventures?